segmentio/segment-docs/src/segment-app/iam/scim.md

 ## Configuration Instructions

-Segment officially supports [Okta](#okta-set-up-guide), and has plans to support Azure AD and OneLogin soon.
+Segment officially supports [Okta](#okta-set-up-guide) and [Azure AD](#azure-ad-set-up-guide), and we have plans to support OneLogin soon.
 Each link includes specific set up instructions for that IdP.
 You should read the [features](#features) section of this page to understand which features of SCIM Segment supports.

 You may still be able to use SCIM with another Identity Provider (IdP) by adapting the following instructions.